 As for the lamb, tiny rib chops are wonderful as is, but an overnight soak in a herb and mustard marinade makes them even better!
 Making the marinade is the work of moments.
 A little chopping.
 A little stirring.
 Put everything in a sealable bag or container.
 And into the fridge it goes.

 It does take a little advance planning, but if you can even give a few hours that will give the meat some flavor.

 One more thing:

 Remember to trim the lamb!
 Whether you buy the rib chops already cut or buy them in a rack, you will need to trim the connective tissue and fat off the chops.
 Yes, this will trim off some of that precious meat too.
-But I have a plan for it, so it won’t be wasted!
+But no worries I have a plan for it, so it won’t be wasted.
 You are going to save up the scraps and then saute them in your skillet to make the base of the pan sauce.

 You can then munch the little, crispy bits or use them for dog treats.
 I know which one my dog preferred. 🙂 We had her full and complete attention for as long as the treats lasted.
 (Not that my husband and I didn’t snag a few ourselves!)

 If you try my recipe for Grilled Marinated Lamb Chops, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 Grilled Lamb Chops with Fresh Fig Port Sauce